lumeland/lume.land/docs/configuration/config-file.md

 ```

 You can override the value from the CLI with
-`--`dest`, which is useful if you want to generate the site without overriding the previous one.
+`--dest`, which is useful if you want to generate the site without overriding the previous one.
 For example:`deno
 task lume --dest=./output` { .tip }

 ### emptyDest